awsdocs/aws-net-developer-guide/doc_source/csharp_iam_code_examples.md

 ### List users<a name="iam_ListUsers_csharp_topic"></a>

 The following code example shows how to list IAM users\.

+**Warning**
+To avoid security risks, don't use IAM users for authentication when developing purpose\-built software or working with real data\.
+Instead, use federation with an identity provider such as [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.

 **AWS SDK for \.NET**
  There's more on GitHub\.
 Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/IAM#code-examples)\.